Twelve incredible examples of avant-garde architecture

 City of Arts and Sciences in Valencia

-This work by architect Santiago Calatrava is simply unmissable in Valencia.
-The surprising constructions house the largest aquarium in Europe, a science museum and a 3D cinema, among other things.
-It is an example of futurist architecture by an architect with additional work in Spain, such as the Auditorio de Tenerife and the Oviedo Conference Centre.
+The work of architect Santiago Calatrava is a must-see in the city of Valencia.
+These striking buildings house, among other things, the largest aquarium in Europe, a science museum and a 3D digital cinema.
+A prime example of futuristic architecture from a creator who has other projects in Spain, such as the Tenerife Auditorium and the Oviedo Conference Centre.

 -

-The building’s 33,000 titanium sheets and its curved line shapes seem to defy logic and surprise visitors who get close to the Nervión riverbank.
-Architect Frank Gehry made the Guggenheim the most recognisable icon in the city of Bilbao and one of the most beautiful museums in the world.
+The 33,000 titanium panels of this building and its curvilinear forms seem to defy logic and surprise travellers approaching the banks of the Nervión estuary.
+Architect Frank Gehry has succeeded in making the Guggenheim the most recognisable icon of the city of Bilbao and one of the most beautiful museums in the world.

 -

-Due to its strange shapes it is also known locally as the “Mushrooms of Seville”.
-The traditional Plaza de la Encarnación is home to the largest wooden structure in the world, designed by Jürgen Mayer.
-It is a wide space where you can find an archaeology museum and a nearly 30-metre-high viewing point.
-Great views guaranteed.
+It is also known for its curious shape as the "Mushrooms of Seville".
+The traditional Plaza de la Encarnación is home to none other than the largest wooden structure in the world, designed by Jürgen Mayer.
+A large space where you can find an archaeological museum or a spectacular viewpoint almost 30 metres high.
+Good views guaranteed.

 -